Paroxysmisch/genome-assembly/dissertation/main.typ

 // #pagebreak()

 = Design and implementation
+In this chapter, we detail our training and inference setup explaining: the generation of overlap graphs; ground-truth label generation; data augmentation and partitioning; the training objective, and genome reconstruction via greedy decoding.
+This is followed by a discussion of  the various model architectures tested including: more advanced @gnn layers than those used in prior work @lovro @lovrolong; our integration method of raw nucleotide-level read data into the model, and a graph-adaptive normalization technique.

-Ultra-long reads have have demonstrated significant advantages in resolving complex artifacts in overlap graphs and repeating regions in genomes, and prior work @lovro @lovrolong has presented @gnn:pl as a viable method for improving the layout phase in the @olc algorithm.
+// Ultra-long reads have have demonstrated significant advantages in resolving complex artifacts in overlap graphs and repeating regions in genomes, and prior work @lovro @lovrolong has presented @gnn:pl as a viable method for improving the layout phase in the @olc algorithm.
 We are interested in investigating the utility of @gnn:pl in leveraging ultra-long read data to advance the capabilities of neural genome assembly methods.

-The integration of ultra-long reads with conventional long-read data alters the structural properties of the resulting overlap graphs.
+// The integration of ultra-long reads with conventional long-read data alters the structural properties of the resulting overlap graphs.
 This motivates exploring alternative @gnn architectures that may better exploit the additional information available.
 In this chapter, we detail our training and inference setup, discuss the various @gnn architectures tested, and explain our integration method of raw read data into the model.
 #place(top + center)[#figure(
   image("graphics/overview.svg"),
   caption: [(A) Simulated @pacbio @hifi reads are generated from a reference genome via `PBSIM3`.
 Additional @ont @ul reads may also be generated.
 Alternatively, real read data can also be provided.
 The reads are then passed to `Hifiasm`, which constructs the corresponding overlap graph.
 (B) Ground-truth edge labels are computed corresponding to the optimal assembly.
 During training only, the overlap graph is masked and partitioned.
 Masking allows for data augmentation by simulating varying read coverage (number of times each base is sampled on average) from $times #h(0em) 30$ to $times #h(0em) 60$.
 Partitioning is required to fit onto @gpu memory.
 (C) Features are extracted from the overlap graph according to the model used, and edge probability predictions are made by the model.
 Note the reversed compliment is only used by some of the @gnn models.
 The loss in computed relative to the ground-truth labels.
 (D) The genome is reconstructed via greedy decoding.]